-- 1. Learn and understand the strategic importance of good supply chain design planning and operation and how they can confer competitive advantage when properly applied. - 2.
-Identify and properly evaluate the various key drivers which effect supply chain performance; facilities inventory, transportation, information, sourcing, and pricing. - Understand and use the analytical methodologies which are used for supply chain analysis in a managerial context. - 4.
-Prepare participants to have a commitment to quality, timeliness and continuous improvement. - 5.
+- Learn and understand the strategic importance of good supply chain design planning and operation and how they can confer competitive advantage when properly applied. - Identify and properly evaluate the various key drivers which effect supply chain performance; facilities inventory, transportation, information, sourcing, and pricing. - Understand and use the analytical methodologies which are used for supply chain analysis in a managerial context. - Prepare participants to have a commitment to quality, timeliness and continuous improvement. - 5.
 Prepare participants to communicate and function effectively in teams.

-FIRST SEMESTER CREDIT HOURS
+CREDIT HOURS STER FIRST SEMESTER

-BUS 111 Introduction to Business 3
+3 Prinicipals of Business BUS 111

-SCM 101 Principles of Supply Chain Management 3
+3 Principles of Supply Chain Management SCM 101

-SECOND SEA MESTER
+MESTER SECOND SEM

-SCM 104 Warehousing and Distribution 3
+3 Warehousing and Distribution SCM 104

-SCM 203 Inventory Control 3
+3 Inventory Control SCM 203

 Total 6

-THIRD SEMES STER
+STER THIRD SEMES

-SCM 107 Transportation and Traffic Management 3
+3 Transportation and Traffic Management SCM 107

-SCM 204 Global Logistics 3
+3 Global Logistics SCM 204

-- Total 6
+Total 6 -

 Overall Total 18